Löb's theorem: Löb's theorem in provability logic

 The provability logic GL that results from taking the modal logic K4 (or K, since the axiom schema 4, $\Box A\rightarrow\Box\Box A$, then becomes redundant) and adding the above axiom GL is the most intensely investigated system in provability logic.

 Modal proof of Löb's theorem

-Löb's theorem can be proved within modal logic using only some basic rules about the provability operator (the K4 system) plus the existence of modal fixed points.
+Löb's theorem can be proved within normal modal logic using only some basic rules about the provability operator (the K4 system) plus the existence of modal fixed points.

 Modal formulas

 We will assume the following grammar for formulas: